docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

 # Account Management - Overview

+This page provides a technical reference for account management in DMS.

+!!! note "Account provisioners and alternative authentication support"

+    Each [`ACCOUNT_PROVISIONER`][docs::env::account-provisioner] has a separate page for configuration guidance and caveats:

+    - [`FILE` provisioner docs][docs::account-provisioner::file]
+    - [`LDAP` provisioner docs][docs::account-provisioner::ldap]

+    Authentication from the provisioner can be supplemented with additional methods:

+    - [OAuth2 / OIDC][docs::account-auth::oauth2] (_allow login from an external authentication service_)
+    - [Master Accounts][docs::account-auth::master-accounts] (_access the mailbox of any DMS account_)

+    ---

+    For custom authentication requirements, you could [implement this with Lua][docs::examples::auth-lua].

-## Mail Accounts - Domains, Addresses, Aliases
+## Accounts

-**TODO:** `ACCOUNT_PROVISIONER` and supplementary pages referenced here.

-!!! info

-    In the DMS docs, there may be references to the sub-components of an address (`local-part@domain-part`).

-### Accounts

-To receive or send mail, you'll need to provision users into DMS with accounts.
-A DMS account will provide information such as their email address, login username, and any aliases.
+To receive or send mail, you'll need to provision user accounts into DMS (_as each provisioner page demonstrates_).

+A DMS account represents a user with their login username + password, along with related features like aliases and quotas.

+- Sending mail from different addresses **does not require** aliases or separate accounts.
+- Each account is configured with a _primary email address_ that a mailbox is associated to.
+Aliases allow for sharing delivery to a common mailbox.

+??? info "Primary email address"

-The email address assigned to an account is relevant for:
+    The email address associated to an account creates a mailbox.
+This address is relevant:

-- Receiving delivery to an inbox, when DMS receives mail for that address as the recipient (_or an alias that resolves to it_).
+    - When DMS **receives mail** for that address as the recipient (_or an alias that resolves to it_), to identify which mailbox to deliver into.
-- Mail submission with:
+    - With **mail submission**:
-    - `SPOOF_PROTECTION=1` restricts the sender address to the DMS account email address, unless additional sender addresses have been permitted via supported config.
+        - `SPOOF_PROTECTION=1` **restricts the sender address** to the DMS account email address (_unless additional sender addresses have been permitted via supported config_).
-    - `SPOOF_PROTECTION=0` allows DMS accounts to use any sender address, only a single DMS account is necessary to send mail with different sender addresses.
+        - `SPOOF_PROTECTION=0` allows DMS accounts to **use any sender address** (_only a single DMS account is necessary to send mail with different sender addresses_).

+    ---

+    For more details, see the [Technical Overview](#technical-overview) section.

+??? note "Support for multiple mail domains"

+    No extra configuration in DMS is required after provisioning an account with an email address.

+    - The DNS records for a domain should direct mail to DMS and allow DMS to send mail on behalf of that domain.
+    - DMS does not need TLS certificates for your mail domains, only for the DMS FQDN (_the `hostname` setting_).

-??? warning "Email address considerations"
+??? warning "Choosing a compatible email address"

-    An email address should conform to the standard [permitted charset and format](https://stackoverflow.com/questions/2049502/what-characters-are-allowed-in-an-email-address/2049510#2049510).
+    An email address should conform to the standard [permitted charset and format](https://stackoverflow.com/questions/2049502/what-characters-are-allowed-in-an-email-address/2049510#2049510) (`local-part@domain-part`).

+    ---

     DMS has features that need to reserve special characters to work correctly.
-Ensure those characters are not present in email addresses you configure for DMS, or disable / opt-out of the feature.
+Ensure those characters are not present in email addresses you configure for DMS, otherwise disable / opt-out of the feature.

-    - [Sub-addressing](#sub-addressing) is enabled by default with the _tag delimiter_ `+`.
-This can be configured, or be unset to opt-out.
+    - [Sub-addressing](#sub-addressing) is enabled by default with `+` as the _tag delimiter_.
+The tag can be changed, feature opt-out when the tag is explicitly unset.

 ### Aliases

 An alias is typically a full email address that will either be:

-- Delivered to an existing local DMS account address.
+- Delivered to the mailbox of a DMS account.
 - Redirected to one or more other email addresses (_these may also be forwarded to external addresses not managed by DMS_).

 ??? abstract "Technical Details (_Local vs Virtual aliases_)"